chetanc97/contrib-sweeper/README.md

 # Before You Begin

 Before you begin we recommend you  to

+ * Fork the contrib-sweeper repository , so that you have access to git push on your own repo *(Important step)

- * pull or pull merge so that you have latest head from remote .
+ * Pull or pull merge so that you have latest head from remote .

 # Basic Usage